evanalyticsalex/Healthcare_Reporting_Infrastructure_V1/README.md

-#MyTomorrows – Scalable & Secure Client Reporting
+# mytomorrows – Scalable & Secure Client Reporting
 _A case study for a growing Patient Advocacy Group_

 ---